 Spiraling mountain roads will lead you to a sweeping view of lushness in the valley below.
-As you continue the venture, a colourful sign display welcomes you to the grounds of Worthy Park Estate.
-The Jamaican rum tour and distillery has a lot of history flowing throughout its grand estate!
-On the rainy day of our visit, we were greeted by staff distributing Jamaican-coloured umbrellas (similar to the 1 I got at Rockhouse Hotel).
-This ensured that our palettes would be the only parts of our bodies getting wet on this Jamaican rum tour!
+As you continue the venture, a large sign welcomes you to the vista of Worthy Park Estate.
+The Worthy Park rum tour and distillery has a lot of history flowing through its grand slice of mesmerizing countryside!
+On the rainy day of my first visit, we were greeted by staff distributing Jamaican flag-coloured umbrellas (similar to the 1 I got at Rockhouse Hotel).
+This ensured that palettes would be the only parts of our bodies soaked on the Worthy Park rum tour!

 The 1.5 hour tour befittingly starts at the bar.
-As you walk through the entrance, you’re offered a signature drink of fruit punch, spiked with Rum-Bar Gold AND Silver rums!
-The bar area also includes small servings of pre-rum ingredients: sugar cane, cane juice, and molasses (aka wet sugar) to sample.
-It is said to be the only local distillery that makes and uses its own molasses, about 70% of which are distributed elsewhere.
-After a couple glasses of punch, take a seat around the oblong tables to view an on-screen presentation of the Worthy Park sugar plantation.
+As you walk through the entrance, you’re offered a signature drink of fruity rum punch, spiked with Rum-Bar Gold AND Silver rums!
+The bar area also includes small servings of pre-rum ingredients: sugar cane, cane juice, brown sugar, and molasses (aka wet sugar) to sample.
+After a couple glasses of punch, take a seat in the lounge around the oblong tables to view an on-screen presentation of the Worthy Park Estate sugar plantation.

 Worthy Park Estate Jamaican Rums

 Tropically-aged rums are blended on-site, with no sugars or flavours added to the final product.
 Here are a few of the aroma and taste notes that you should pick up (as I mentioned, I’m not this refined so I didn’t catch em all lol).
-The 5 rum tastings at the end of the Worthy Park Estate Jamaican rum tour include:
+The 5 rum tastings at the end of my Worthy Park rum tour include:

 - Rum-Bar Silver: Unaged rum packs a hard-hitting aroma of banana with hints of citrus and vanilla.
 Its fruity with buttery flavour gives a strong, lingering finish.
 It’s an alternative to the overproof bottle at 40% alcohol